ivanyordanovgt/brawl-stars-bot/Code.md

 ```py
 self.attack(data, safe_range, attack_range)
 ```
-The logic for the attack is rather simple, if the enemy is within range and the attack's path is not going thru an wall, press "a" which is an keybind in the emulator for an attack.
+The logic for the attack is rather simple: if the enemy is within range and the attack's path is not going through a wall, press 'a,' which is a keybind in the emulator for an attack.

 And finally, the end.
 Picking the movement which works using ```Movement```'s main method.
 ```